Developer Workflow

 Squashing Commits

-If you are told to squash your commits, do:
+If asked to squash your commits:

 $ git rebase -i main